 Subtraction Facts – Elementary Students’ Math Fact Nemesis

 God created the Earth in six days and rested on the seventh.
 While God was resting, the devil created subtraction facts.
-To most students, basic subtraction facts are the original sin of arithmetic math.
+And, to most elementary students, basic subtraction facts are indeed the original sin of arithmetic mathematics.

 Kids learn single-digit addition and multiplication facts quickly.
 Why?
 Simple: the commutative property of mathematics (i.e. 2 + 3 = 3 + 2 and 4 x 5 = 5 x 4).
 If the addition or multiplication of 1’s (i.e. 1 + 3 or 4 x 1) are not counted, there are only 36 discrete single-digit addition and multiplication facts to memorize.
 These facts are easy to memorize with a little bit of focused and consistent work by the kiddo and accountability by the teacher.

 This isn’t the case with subtraction facts.
 8 – 5 = 3 and 8 – 3 = 5 appear as two separate subtraction facts, and they ARE to a young kid.
 It may be the same fact family, but students must memorize both of these subtraction facts—there’s no such thing as a commutative property of subtraction.
 To complicate matters, students must also memorize double-digit facts subtracting a single digit (i.e. 13 – 8 = 5 and 13 – 5 = 8).

 Ask any elementary math teacher, and the vast majority will agree.
 Subtraction facts are kids’ main adversary when compared to memorizing any of the four math fact operations (addition, subtraction, multiplication and division).

 Is there a method to help kids to quickly learn many of their subtraction facts?
 Yes.
 There is.